openvcash/vcash-website/README.md

 }
 ```

-You can change the protocol and hostname in `package.json` by changing the
+You can change the protocol and hostname being used by changing the `client`
-`client` value in `wwwHost`.
+value in `.www.json`.
 By default it's set to `http://localhost:3000`.
-In
+In production
-production it should be changed to `//domain.tld` so the resources will be
+it should be changed to `//domain.tld` so the resources will be correctly
-correctly fetched on the client side.
+fetched on the client side.

 ## Contributing
 Thank you for taking the time to help and improve the website!
 Please read the